6 Secret Tips for Beginners – Mutual Fundadmin

 Debt funds provide low risk and returns as compared to mid and small cap funds and hence are the preferred choice of low-risk tolerance investors.

 Hence understanding the risks related to each mutual fund is important.
 It makes selecting the type of mutual fund as per your risk tolerance and reward expectancy easy.

-- With time diversify your investments: Based on the type of investments mutual funds make you can diversify your investment considering the variety Mutual Funds offer.
+Based on the type of investments mutual funds make you can diversify your investment considering the variety of Mutual Funds offer.
 Like you could invest in a mid or small-cap fund with higher return rate if u think that you need the money to grow at a faster pace.
 On the contrary, if u want a more consistent form of interest you can go for an ultra-short-term or liquid debt funds with low return rate.
 Considering all this information you can always experiment and diversify the type of investments.
 You can select a combination of equity along with debt fund investment and hence balance risk-return relationship.

-- The NAV does not matter: The Mutual Fund NAV plays no role in deciding the performance of the mutual fund.
+The Mutual Fund NAV plays no role in deciding the performance of the mutual fund.
 Hence purchasing a fund with a higher or lower value of NAV will not matter.
 To give you an example let’s say you buy 500 units with a NAV of Rs.
 20 versus 200 units with a NAV of Rs.
 50. In both the scenarios you are investing a total amount of Rs.
-10000 and if returns are generated are 5%, your investment will increase by Rs.
+10000 and if returns are generated Which are 5% and your investment will be increased by Rs.
 500 in both situations.

 Regular Monitoring is important for growth and success

 One of the most ignored yet important aspect of investors is regularly monitoring their investments for analyzing their performance with time.
 If an investor does periodic monitoring, it helps him understand better as to which type of investment is or is not working as per his expectations.
 Once he gathers such information, he can make an informed decision.